terezinharibeiro/BGEV_Regression_Models/README..md

-# R codes and datasets for the paper "A Regression-Type Model for Bimodal Extreme-Valued Data"
+# R codes and dataset for the paper "A Regression-Type Model for Bimodal Extreme-Valued Data"

 This repository contains R codes and dataset used in the application and simulations of the paper "A Regression-Type Model for Bimodal Extreme-Valued Data" by Otiniano, Lisboa, Ribeiro and Fachini-Gomes (2025).